andrea260198/quant_finance/README.md

 Python is not the best language for a big quantitative finance repository, because it is not statically typed.
-That makes the the code difficult to debug and more prone to runtime errors without prior compilation.
+That makes the the code difficult to debug and more prone to runtime errors, without prior compilation.
 The issue becomes more evident when the code base becomes very large and many people start working on it.